i05nagai/memorandum/language/english_speaking.md

     * gender
         * a tender look/smile
         * What you need is some tender loving care
+* slapdash
+    * done or made in a hurry and without care
+    * He gets his work done quickly, but he's very slapdash.
+* slipshod
+    * showing lack of effor and attention
+        * slipshod repairs
+* careless
 * sloppy
     * careless
         * sloppy work